With an annual growth rate of 18%, the Indian aviation

-April 2010 reports from International Strategic Analysis indicate that India is undergoing a major modernization of its military capabilities.
-This includes a major overhaul of the country’s air force, which is seen as being outdated at present.
-Graphic below (Source SIPRI/ISA)
+Reports from International Strategic Analysis indicate that India is undergoing a major modernization of its military capabilities.
+This includes a major overhaul of the country's air force, which is seen as being outdated at present.

 Ministry of Civil Aviation: